Juneteenth Sails on Lake Champlain

 Donating.

-Compensate local Black community members to host each sail.
+Compensate Black community members who host and guide each sail

 How do I contribute monetary funds?

-This event is possible due to the generosity of people like you.
-Every small monetary contribution adds up and helps us provide this experience for Black Vermont residents.
-Feel free to contribute funds to @allheartinspirations on Venmo - or use the button below to donate on this site.
+This event is made possible by the generosity of people like you.
+Every contribution—big or small—helps us offer this meaningful experience to Black residents of Vermont.
+You can donate via Venmo (@allheartinspirations) or simply use the button below to give through this site.

 Can I provide support in other ways?